justinmeiners/justinmeiners.github.io/aoc-2020-19/README.md

 but there is actually a tiny change to part 1 which solves the problem

-My personal ranking wasn't great, but you can see I still managed to catch up a bit on part 2 as others got stuck.
+My personal ranking wasn't great, but you can see I still managed to catch up a bit on part 2 (even taking an additional hour!) as others got stuck.

 ![personal stats aoc 2020](personal_stats.png)